Filing for Veterans Benefits

 Some veterans may also apply for a discharge upgrade through the VA.
 This applies in situations where the reasons for a specific discharge are tied to another condition or past experience that wasn’t revealed.

-After Filing for Benefits
+After Filing for Veterans Benefits

 If you or a loved one served in the military and have been diagnosed with mesothelioma or another asbestos-related disease, take a few minutes to complete our free case evaluation form.
 Even if you’ve already qualified for VA benefits, you may still have options for legal recourse.
 There is help out there for everyone who is a victim of asbestos exposure.
-To learn more about your mesothelioma diagnosis, download a free mesothelioma guide.